BingquanCai/CS523_FinalProject/README.md

 ## Guide of running code

 After installing libs, running Four .ipynb in our project.
+There are specific instruction in every file.

 FER2013_explainability.ipynb